Rebuild Credit After Debt Relief in Canada (2026)

 Get a Secured Credit Card

 Apply for a secured credit card immediately.
 No credit check is required because your refundable deposit secures the card.
-Popular Canadian options include Capital One Secured Mastercard with a seventy-five dollar minimum deposit and Home Trust Secured Visa with a five hundred dollar minimum deposit.
+Several Canadian secured cards work well for rebuilders.

 Set your credit limit to two hundred to five hundred dollars initially.
 Use the card for one to two small recurring purchases monthly like a streaming subscription or gas fill-up.
 Keep utilization below thirty percent of your limit at all times.
 Pay the full statement balance by the due date every month without exception.